 Your health visitor can advise you on many aspects of feeding and weaning your baby.
 As your child grows, you might be able to get a referral from your GP or health visitor for any further specialist help you might need.
 For example:

 - A speech and language therapist may be able to help with physical issues such as chewing and swallowing.

-- An occupational therapist can advise you about aids, such as special plates, bowls and cups, adapted cutlery or non-slip mats that might help your child.
+- An occupational therapist can advise you about aids that might help your child, such as special plates, bowls, cups, adapted cutlery or non-slip mats.